zentrum-lexikographie/gdex/README.md

 GU 798/27-1; GE 1119/11-1).
 Between August 2023 and October 2024, it
 has been maintained by [Ulf Hamster](https://github.com/ulf1/).

-Quaxa makes use of [VulGer](https://aclanthology.org/W19-3513), a lexicon covering words from the lower end of the German language register — terms typically considered rough, vulgar, or obscene.
+This implementation makes use of [VulGer](https://aclanthology.org/W19-3513), a lexicon covering words from the lower end of the German language register — terms typically considered rough, vulgar, or obscene.
 VulGer is used under the terms of the CC-BY-SA license.